USS Rich (DE-695): Sinking

 Staff, which was in the process of taking Glennon in tow, a mine exploded 50 yd off Rich's starboard beam.
-This tripped circuit breakers, knocked out the ship's lighting, shook up the ship hard, and knocked sailors off their feet, but caused no structural damage.
+This tripped circuit breakers, knocked out the ship's lighting, shook the ship hard, and knocked sailors off their feet, but caused no structural damage.
 Within a minute, the engine room reported that they were "ready to answer all bells".
 Three minutes later, a second mine went off directly under the ship.
 Approximately 50 ft of her stern was blown off, from frame 130 aft, just aft of the 1.1 in mount in 'X' position.
 Even though the blown-off stern section caught fire, survivors clung to her wreckage, and it sank shortly afterward.
 There was a 3 ft sag in the main deck, and two torpedoes ran hot in their tubes.
-A third mine — another influence mine — exploded below the ice machine room forward, delivering the final blow two minutes later.
+A third mine – another influence mine – exploded below the ice machine room forward, delivering the final blow two minutes later.
 The forward section was totally wrecked, the flying bridge demolished, and forward fire room severely damaged, and the mast came crashing down.
 Life rafts were ordered cut loose, and Rich was ordered abandoned.
 Several PT boats in a squadron commanded by Lt.
 Cdr.
 John D. Bulkeley came alongside Rich to take off personnel.
 All this time, they were being shelled by German shore batteries.
 A few minutes later, she sank in about 40 ft of water at 49°31′N 1°10.6′W. Of her crew, 27 were killed, 73 were wounded, and 64 were missing; in all, 91 were killed outright or died of wounds following their rescue.
 Rich was the only American destroyer escort lost in the invasion force.
 Lt.
 Cdr.
-Michel — who suffered a broken leg — was awarded the Navy Cross for extraordinary heroism in the incident.
+Edward A. Michel Jr. – who suffered a broken leg – was awarded the Navy Cross for extraordinary heroism in the incident.

 After the Normandy beachhead was no longer being actively used, machinery, guns, ammunition, and other equipment was salvaged from the wreck.
 After the war, the wreck was thoroughly stripped by scavengers.
 A few of her artifacts are on display at the Normandy D-Day Museum.
 One of her propellers is also on display in front of the museum.